tuengominh/tuengominh.github.io/_assignments/week-01-1-principles-and-practices.md

 <p></p>

 <h2>Final decision - Idea #1</h2>
 <p>After having a discussion with our instructors Santiago Fuentemilla and Xavier Dominguez in the 4th week, I decided to go ahead with the <strong>MODULAR ROBOT.</strong> The twist-able segments can complicate my process of designing and programming the electronic parts of the prototype.
-Hence, in order to make my life easier, Santi suggested me to go with the <strong>FIRST</strong> sketch.
+Hence, in order to make my life easier, Santi suggested me to go with the <a href="#final"><strong>FIRST</strong></a> sketch.
 In addition, the younger kids won't be confused with the simple plug-and-play workflow though.</p>
 <p>Santi and Xavi also introduced some cool projects related to my idea:</p>
 <ul>
 <li><a href="http://archive.fabacademy.org/archives/2017/fablabamsterdam/students/60/finalprojectpage.html">Self-built IoT devices from LEGO bricks</a></li>
-<li><a href="http://archive.fabacademy.org/fabacademy2017/fablabbcn/students/74/finalproject.html">DIS/ORDER modular circuit for learning electronics</a></li>
+<li><a href="http://archive.fabacademy.org/fabacademy2017/fablabbcn/students/74/finalproject.html">DIS/ORDER modular circuit</a>for learning electronics</li>
-<li><a href="https://www.youtube.com/watch?v=FTpNI4NCvXA">Makeblock Inventor Kit with the amazing idea about connecting blocks using pogo pins.</a></li>
+<li><a href="https://www.youtube.com/watch?v=FTpNI4NCvXA">Makeblock Inventor Kit</a>with the amazing idea about connecting blocks using pogo pins</li>
-<li><a href="https://ifttt.com/">IFTTT platform which can make my life easier connecting different parts of the project and go deep dive into the logics.</a></li>
+<li><a href="https://ifttt.com/">IFTTT platform</a>which can make my life easier connecting different parts of the project and go deep dive into the logics</li>
 </ul>
 <p>Since we all agreed that what makes my idea different from other learning toy projects is the debugging process and the Logic blocks, my MVP for Fab Academy will have <strong>1 input block, 1 output block, and at least 2 logic blocks</strong>.
 We also think that being hung up on sensors and actuators will both distract me from making an almost-there prototype and distract the kids from trying out as many programming concepts as possible.</p>
 <p></p>